Parent and Child placements are a specialist area of the Fostering service.

 They are an increasingly popular option for Social Services and the legal system to use, rather than taking a child in to care alone.
 Due to this, there is a growing shortage of carers who offer this type of placement.

 The Parent and Child placement provider (previously known as Mother and Baby) works together with the child and their birth parent/s in their own home in order to help to improve parenting skills.
 This will enable the birth parents and the children to stay together, and therefore increase the likelihood that the parent and child can bond in those crucial early months together.
+You will need to be available on a full time basis to be able to offer these placements.

 It also allows the child and their parent to stay in their local area, offering them stability and consistency in their lives.
 The other option is for the parent and their child to be sent to a Parenting Assessment Centre.
 Unfortunately these are expensive and there are none of these in the Southampton area, so parents and their children would need to be relocated, far away from their family and community networks.